-In the base case analysis, the average total lifetime cost for patients treated with dupilumab was \$458,900.
-This included dupilumab drug costs of \$217,100.
-This drug cost is based on an estimated price of dupilumab in the draft report and will be updated when the actual price becomes available.
-Patients treated with dupilumab treated also accumulated a total of approximately \$241,800 in other healthcare costs.
+In the base case analysis, the average total lifetime cost for patients treated with dupilumab was \$509,600 using the list price for the drug and \$466,200 using the net price for the drug.
+This included dupilumab drug costs of \$267,800 or \$224,400, respectively (accounting for discontinuation).
+Patients treated with dupilumab also accumulated a total of approximately \$241,800 in other healthcare costs related to atopic dermatitis.
 Patients with atopic dermatitis treated with usual care had an average total lifetime cost of \$271,500 (Table 17).
-Dupilumab also provided an additional 1.92 QALYs over the remaining lifetime of the patients, leading to an incremental cost-effectiveness ratio of approximately \$97,600/QALY gained.
+Dupilumab provided an additional 1.91 QALYs over the remaining lifetime of patients, leading to an incremental cost-effectiveness ratio of approximately \$124,500 per additional QALY gained using the list price for the drug, and \$101,800 per additional QALY gained using the net price for the drug.